|

 The groom's parents lived in Haywards Heath and had to leave the reception

-early to catch the last bus for home from outside Hollywell waterworks.
-The newly
+early to catch the last bus for home from the stop outside what is now

-married couple decided to walk with them to the bus stop, here the drama
+married couple decided to walk with them to the bus stop, and it was this

 It was of course dark on any wartime evening (no